ironmonk88/monks-tokenbar/README.md

 New to 1.0.15 added support for converting npc's to lootable if you have the <a href="https://foundryvtt.com/packages/lootsheetnpc5e/">Lootsheet module</a> installed.
 TokenBar will remove all feats of the character that should not be lootable and will save them so that the character can be reverted back from lootable.

+### Grab the dice roll

+It's a bit of a beta feature and only availabe for DnD5e, but if the player rolls their dice outside of the request.
+Like clicking on the character sheet to make the roll.
+You can grab the roll and add it to the request by clicking the grab roll button in the bottomright corner, then clicking the roll that the character made.

 ## Bug Reporting
 I'm sure there are lots of issues with it.
 Please feel free to contact me on discord if you have any questions or concerns. ironmonk88#4075